 Years of military-grade cyber range experience

-Top-level #cyberrangers in our team
+Top-level #cyberrangers on our team

-Cyber experts trained in a year
+Cyber experts trained within a year

 Unique training grounds for cyber defence